pubky/paykit/README.md

 - ...

 #### Plugin requirements
-- entry point must be executable
+- entry point must be executable (for child process)
 - must have `init` method
-- must have getmanifest method
+- must have `getmanifest` method
-- may have `start` method.
-It should be called inside of `init`
+- may have `start` method
 - may have `stop` method

 #### Manifest requirements